Tourist attractions in Kolkata: Clubs

-In Calcutta, the word "club" stills means a watering hole and not a discothèque.
+In Calcutta, the word "club" still means a watering hole and not a discothèque.
 Calcutta has a number of clubs that hark back to the Raj days but have modernised over time without sacrificing their traditions.
 Most clubs have bakeries, dining facilities and accommodation at reasonable prices.
 They also have reciprocal arrangements with clubs in different countries.
 The most noted clubs are: